-- Be aware of the surroundings and avoid large crowds, such as protests.
+- Be aware of your surroundings and avoid large crowds, such as protests.

-- Should not wear expensive clothing and accessories, as these could attract undue attention.
+- Do not wear expensive clothing and accessories, as these could attract undue attention.

-- Avoid spending time consulting a map or their phone, as this may make them a target of petty crime.
+- Avoid spending time consulting a map or your phone, as this may make you a target of petty crime.